microsoft/code-with-engineering-playbook/docs/CI-CD/continuous-integration.md

 ## Build Definition Managed in Git

-### Code / manifest artifacts required to build your project should be maintained in within your project(s) git repository(s)
+### Code / Manifest Artifacts Required to Build Your Project Should be Maintained Within Your Projects Git Repository

 - CI provider-specific build pipeline definition(s) should reside within your project(s) git repository(s).